arthursn/pyebsd/README.md

 Please notice that `setuptools` must be installed beforehand.

-If pyebsd is installed using `setup.py`, all dependencies should be automatically solved.
+When pyebsd is installed using `setup.py`, all dependencies should be automatically solved.

-The required libraries can be installed from the [Python Package Index](https://pypi.org) using pip:
+If the dependencies are not solved, the required libraries can be installed from the [Python Package Index](https://pypi.org) using pip:

 ```bash
 pip install numpy matplotlib scipy pillow